-As has just been indicated, the diorite wallrock of all the veins except the Hangingwall or Notman vein, has been altered to a conspicuously creamcoloured, carbonate rock.
+As has just been indicated, the diorite wall-rock of all the veins except the Hangingwall or Notman vein, has been altered to a conspicnously creamcoloured, carbonate rock.
 The width of the altered zone ranges from a few inches to as much as 15 feet.
-The alteration persists, particularly along the Main vein, even where vein quartz is narrow and intermittent and in such places the vein will be marked by a welldefined zone of carbonate rock.
-In some places the transition from completely altered to unaltered rock is gradational over several feet, in others it is contact very sharp; the sharpness of the corlait 1.5 50 pronounced that it is similar to that of a dyke.
-Because of its fine-grained, almost dense texture, much of the carbonate rock possesses a massive igneous-like structure and breaks with a conchoidal fracture; for these reasons the carbonate may sometimes be mistaken for a dyke.
-However, its mak spatial relation to vein fractures and great variations in extent from these fractures is indicative it that is formed by alteration of the wallrock of these vein fractures.
-Mineralogically this cream-coloured rock consists principally of ankeritic carbonate and guartz with minor amounts of sericite.
+The alteration persists, particularly along the Main vein, even where vein quartz is narrow and intermittent and in such places the vein will be marked by a well-defined zone of carbonate rock.
+In some places the transition from completely altered to unaltered rock is gradational over several feet, in others it is very sharp; the sharpness of the contact is so pronounced that it is similar to that of a dyke.
+Mineralogically this cream-coloured rock consists principally of ankeritic carbonate and quartz with minor amounts of sericite.
 Occasionally a few spots of mariposite may be seen.

-The carbonatization process responsible for the cream rock appears to have been one of a Title Wayside Author jss alteration normal hydrothermal/ of wallrock and caused by prequartz vein solutions that found their way along the Main vein shear and its branch fractures.
-A relative absence of wallrock alteration along the flat-dipping hangingwall vein, the Notman, may be due to a greater tendency of the altering solutions to rise along footwall fractures then to reverse their direction of flow to follow hangingwall fractures.
+The carbonatization process responsible for the cream rock appears to have been one of a normal hydrothermal alteration of wallrock and caused by prequartz vein solutions that found their way along the Main vein shear and its branch fractures.
+A relative absence of wallrock alteration along the flat-dipping hangingwall vein, the Notman, may be due to a greater tendency of the altering solutions to rise along footwall fractures than to reverse their direction of flow to follow hangingwall fractures.

 The most recent work has been on the lower levels and the veins in these levels will be described first.
 The hangingwall and footwall veins join the Main vein at places above No. 6 level and the lower levels are therefore all on the Main vein.

-On No. 9 level the vein consists of a welldefined band 4 to 14 inches wide of white and in places ribboned quartz plus a varying width, from 1 to 5 feet of silicified breccia.
+On No. 9 level the vein consists of a well-defined band 4 to 14 inches wide of white and in places ribboned quartz plus a varying width, from 1 to 5 feet, of silicified breccia.
 The silicified breccia, now largely quartz, represents granite that has been cross-fractured to a breccia and subsequently silicified and mineralized to the extent that it may also be considered as vein matter.